The Named

-The Named is a fantasy novel written by Marianne Curley.
+The Named is a 2002 fantasy novel written by Marianne Curley.
 The first novel in the Guardians of Time Trilogy, it follows Ethan, a member of The Named, and his new apprentice, Isabel, who he is training under the guidance of his mentor Arkarian.

 Narration

 As with all of the Guardians of Time books, the prologue is written in third person while all the chapters are written in first person, switching points of view between the two narrators, Ethan and Isabel.
 They are together for most of the book.

 Setting

-The story is set in Angel Falls, which is located above the fictional ancient city of Veridian.
+The story is set in Angel Falls, which is located above the fictional ancient city of Verdiana.
 Angel Falls is a small, fictional town set near the Australian bush.
 The description of the high schools implies that the town is smaller than average.

 The story is set in the present or near-present time.
 Some of the story takes place in the past, in a variety of times and places.
 For example, one of the earlier missions that Isabel takes with Ethan is to Medieval England, as well as colonial America.